jinunez-s/Core-Code/Week 7/Subtopics/README.md

 ### Typescript types

 * Array: Sepecify the type of array. <code>number[]</code>, <code>string[]</code> or use <code>const name: any[]</code>
 * Tuple: A tuple type is another sort of Array type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.
-[See Example]()
+[See Example](https://github.com/jinunez-s/Core-Code-01/blob/master/Week%207/Subtopics/example.ts)
 * Enum: Enums allow a developer to define a set of named constants.
 Numeric enums (1, 2, 3), String enums (Copy the string), Heterogeneous enums (No = 0, Yes = "YES)
-* Union:
+* Union: TypeScript allows us to use more than one data type for a variable or a function parameter.
+This is called union type.
+[See Example](https://www.tutorialsteacher.com/typescript/typescript-union)
-* Literals
+* Literals: In javascript we can set const for do not change what is held inside variable.
+In typescript this is reflected by literals.
+[See example]
-* Any
+* Any: TypeScript also has a special type, any, that you can use whenever you don’t want a particular value to cause typechecking errors.
-* Void
+* Void:
 * Unknown
 * Never
 * Function types